gbv/coli-conc.gbv.de/docker/README.md

 Note that the container will clone the `main` branch of the site on first launch, then update the site via Git each time `build.sh` is run or the container is restarted.

 The website will be served on port 80.

-## Publishing the Docker Image

-For maintainers: As the site within the container uses Git to keep itself updated, updates to the published image won't be necessary unless there are changes to the image itself (`Dockerfile` or any of the Docker-related scripts).
-To trigger an updated Docker image, go to https://github.com/gbv/coli-conc.gbv.de/actions/workflows/docker.yml and run the workflow on branch `main`.